saidwithaz/mice-gear-solid/README.md

 ### SET UP ###

-You can download the exe application from the zip file in releases or here **insert itch io link*.
+You can download the exe application from the zip file "mice gear solid-release.zip" or here **insert itch io link*.

 ### CONTROLS ###